Biomaker/06_Low-cost-pressurised-liquid-chromatography-system/README.md

-## A Low-cost, pressurised liquid chromatography system for the purification of proteins and small molecules
+## Open-source pressurised liquid chromatography system for the purification of proteins and small molecules

 ## Synopsis